 4 reasons to make ham and cheese puff pastry bites

-- These ham and cheese parcels are perfect for kids lunch boxes, parties, picnics or those days when you need to use your leftover ham.
+- They are perfect for kids lunch boxes, parties, picnics or whenever you need to use your leftover ham (Easter, Christmas,…)

-- They are quick and easy to make (15 ham and cheese jambon pastries will be on your table in 30 minutes.
-This time does also include the prep, in case you were wondering).
+- They are quick and easy to make – 15 pastries will be on your table in 30 minutes.
+This time also includes the prep!